 Eaten by By Whitney of Designs For Travel

 One of the best foods to eat in Switzerland are it’s delicious cheeses of which Emmental, Gruyere and Appenzeller are some of the best known.

 Emmental (from the town of the same name near the capital city of Bern) is a savoury medium-hard yellow cheese.

 Gruyere (named after the quaint town where it originates) is also a hard yellow cheese.
 Why not take an interesting tour of a Gruyere cheese factory and learn about the cheese-making process (and enjoy some samples along the way!)

 Appenzeller is another delicious hard cheese from the Appenzeller region in the northeast of Switzerland.
 This 700-year-old recipe is only produced by a handful of small dairies in the town.
 Learn more about cheese and tours in this fun Switzerland Itinerary.

 Eaten by Kelsey of Sights Better Seen

-Rösti is a classic, iconic Swiss dish which consists of a base of grated potatoes fried into a circle.
+Rösti is a classic, iconic Swiss dish (the unofficial national dish of Switzerland perhaps) that consists of a base of grated potatoes fried into a circle.

 Rösti can be topped with anything you like including cheese, onions, mushrooms, and corn.